UPDATED: SEPTEMBER 23, 2022 | 3 MIN READ

-- There are many benefits to choosing a local insurance agent, including increased responsiveness, a familiarity with local insurance concerns, and personal accountability
+- There are many benefits to choosing a local insurance agent, including increased responsiveness, familiarity with local insurance concerns, and personal accountability.

-- Buying directly from an insurance company in lieu of using an insurance agent can also have benefits, as you will be insured faster and may pay less in premiums.
-However, there are downsides, as you will be left on your own to navigate the complex language of your insurance policy
+- Buying directly from an insurance company instead of an insurance agent can also have benefits, as you will be insured faster and may pay less in premiums.
+However, there are downsides, as you will be left on your own to navigate the complex language of your insurance policy.

 Do Your Research

-Expertise in auto insurance doesn’t come easily, and you’re unlikely to master it overnight.
-There is no standard wording for auto insurance nationwide, and coverages can vary drastically between companies and between locations.
-A good deal of education and experience is needed to confidently navigate the world of auto insurance.
-To find an insurance agent that will best advocate for your needs, you’ll need to do some of your own research first.
+A good deal of education and experience is needed to navigate the world of auto insurance confidently.
+To find an insurance agent that best advocates for your needs, you’ll need to do some research first.